xiaopyyy/nasnet-pytorch/README.md

 ## A neat pytorch implementation of NASNet

-The performance of the ported models on ImageNet:
+The performance of the ported models on ImageNet (Accuracy):

 | Model Checkpoint    | Million Parameters | Val Top-1 | Val Top-5 |
 | ------------------- | ------------------ | --------- | --------- |